Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 When a critical component of your computer stops working, it’s extremely frustrating.
 You don’t want to waste time away from getting work done, and having to send it in for professional repairs can take a long time.

-If you’re the owner of a MacBook Pro and have an issue with your Trackpad not working, here’s a quick fix that could make your issue vanish.
+If you’re the owner of a MacBook Pro and have an issue with your Trackpad not working or cursor jumping while typing, here’s a quick fix that could make your issue vanish.

 First, select the Apple Menu and choose System Preferences.
 Click the Accessibility category, then pick Mouse & Trackpad on the left sidebar.
 Choose Trackpad Options to finally reach the needed menu.